BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 ## Application Example: Fault Detection in the Smart Factory

 I will explain CEP with the application example of one of my research projects: fault detection in the smart factory (Beez et al., 2018).
 The use case is visual quality inspection in glass production.
-The glass inspection machine consists of cameras and lights as well as servers with inspection software.
+A glass inspection machine consists of cameras and lights as well as servers with inspection software.
 An error may occur in every component of the setup, including the interconnections, and on both the software level and the hardware level.
 Errors in the inspection machine may lead to uninspected glass or glass of unknown quality and thus impact the plant yield.
 Common inspection machine errors are camera failures, network errors, lighting issues, or incorrect configuration of external system parameters.
 Often, hints for these kinds of problems can be found provided that the distributed log information the system generates at runtime is considered as a whole.

 Hereafter, I describe some typical CEP rules in this application context.
 We assume log messages from various components of the inspection machine to to be normalized to a common event format and provided by a message broker.
-We present parts of CEP rules in pseudo code oriented at CEP languages like for Apache Flink.
+Parts of CEP rules are presented in pseudo code, oriented at CEP languages like for Apache Flink.

 ### Filtering